alex-anhvuong/Northwind-Database-Analysis/README.md

 - Data visualisation

 ### Key findings
-1. Total revenue is xyz
+> 1. :moneybag: Total revenue of the company is $1,354,458.59
-2. Top 10 customers by revenue have revenue > xyz.
-There are xyz medium-large customers (sales > xyz)
+> 2. :business_suit_levitating: Top 10 customers by revenue have revenue > $30k.
+There are 41 medium-large customers (revenue > $10k)
-3. Top 10 product categories.
-The most popular categories are xyz.
+> 3. :coffee: Top 10 product categories.
+The most popular categories are beverages, dairy products, meat/poultry.

 ### Analysis & implementation
 A visualisation of the analysis is also available at xyz.